vavouri-lab/RNA-kinship/README.md

 # Family Simulation

+The family_simulation.sh script prepares the input VCF file with the haplotypes (transformed VCF file) for the family simulation, and after the simulation converts the output to a VCF file with genotype data for all the individuals (real and simulated individuals).
 The family_simulation.R script simulates the genotypes of the offspring from haplotype data of real unrelated individuals (transformed VCF file).
-The script prepares the input VCF file with the haplotypes (transformed VCF file) for the family simulation, and after the simulation converts the output to a VCF file with genotype data for all the individuals (real and simulated individuals).

 The VCF file with haplotype data of unrelated individuals must be stored at [your_folder]/ALL.unrelated_samples.vcf.gz, and a list of the selected individuals to perform the simulation must be stored at [your_folder]/keep_list.txt.